Computing abelian varieties over finite fields isogenous to a power: Orders

 Crucial for our purpose is the fact that, when $R$ is a Bass order, the modules in $\BassMod{r}$ can be written in a canonical form in terms of over-orders of $R$ and fractional ideals.

 \begin{thm} Let $R$ be a Bass order and let $M$ be in $\BassMod{r}$.
 Then there are fractional $R$-ideals $I_1,\ldots, I_r$ with $(I_1:I_1)\subseteq \ldots \subseteq (I_r:I_r)$ such that

-The isomorphism class of $M$ is uniquely determined by the chain of over-orders $(I_i:I_i)$ and the isomorphism class $\idcl{I_1\cdots I_r}$. \end{thm} This result was first proved in \cite[Theorem 1.7]{Ba62} and then proved with a different method in \cite[Theorem 8]{BF65}.
-It was generalized to Bass rings in \cite[Theorem 7.1]{LevyWiegand85}.
-As an immediate consequence of Theorem \ref{thm:decompmodules} we get that $M$ can be written in a canonical form
+The isomorphism class of $M$ is uniquely determined by the chain of over-orders $(I_i:I_i)$ and the isomorphism class $\idcl{I_1\cdots I_r}$. \end{thm} This result was first proved in \cite[Theorem 1.7]{Ba62} for Noetherian integral domains with finite integral closure such that every ideal can be generated by $2$ elements.
+Later it was reproved with a different method in \cite[Theorem 8]{BF65} for an order in a commutative, separable, semisimple extension of the quotient field of a Dedekind domain.
+In \cite[Theorem 7.1]{LevyWiegand85} the results was generalized to Bass rings, that is, commutative rings without nilpotents with finite integral closure such that every ideal can be generated by $2$ elements.